The information in this article applies to:

 To change the material of a single wall using the Wall Specification dialog

-- Select the wall you'd like to change the material of, and then select the Open Object
+1. Select the wall you'd like to change the material of, then select the Open Object edit button.

-- Click on either the Interior or Exterior Wall Surface component, and click on the Select Material button.
+• Click on either the Interior or Exterior Wall Surface component, then click on the Select Material button.

-- In the Select Material dialog, choose your desired material and then click OK.
+• In the Select Material dialog that opens next, choose your desired material, then click OK.

-- Take a camera view to see the results.
-For example: 3D> Create Perspective View> Perspective Floor Overview
+3. Take a Camera view to see the results.

 To change the material of a single wall using the Material Painter